-Over 20 team members 12-18 year olds
+Adult Volunteer team members (on events for 11 - 18 year olds)

-The BYM Children and Young People's Programme offers adult volunteers the opportunity to be part of the Over 20 team and, in doing so, to give service to the Yearly Meeting.
+The BYM Children and Young People's Programme offers adult volunteers the opportunity to be part of the Adult Volunteer team and, in doing so, to give service to the Yearly Meeting.

-Adult volunteers on the Over 20 team working with 12-18 year olds for BYM will be in a supportive partnership role with an under 20 team member, this relationship seeks to enhance the development of the under 20 and over 20.
+Adult volunteers on the Adult Volunteer team working with 11 - 18 year olds for BYM will be in a supportive partnership role with an under 20 team member, this relationship seeks to enhance the development of the under 20 and over 20.
 In addition adult volunteers are supported in their role by staff members.

-These are the things that you should hope to get out of being on the Over 20 team:
+These are the things that you should hope to get out of being on the Adult Volunteer team: